-There is always plenty of debate about how best to expand and improve online and retail gambling in New York.
-Not up for debate, no matter what form gambling expansion is enacted, is the tax treatment of your winnings.
 That applies to a slot machine hit, lucrative online parlay wager or a winning New York State Lottery ticket.
 All are gambling income, considered taxable by the IRS and should be reported on your federal and New York income tax returns.
-New York (especially New York City residents) has some of the highest tax rates in the nation, which can make tax issues more complex.
+New York State and New York City have some of the highest tax rates in the nation, which can make tax issues more complex.

 The tax rate paid by New York residents is dependent on their annual income and tax bracket.
 It’s possible that gambling winnings, when added to annual income, could vault some players into a higher tax bracket.